0xbaitan/BiaPlanner/README.md

 - **Understanding how to share a package with other packages within the project**:
   Davis, A. (2022).
 Managing a full-stack, multipackage monorepo using pnpm - LogRocket Blog. [online] LogRocket Blog.
 Available at: https://blog.logrocket.com/managing-full-stack-monorepo-pnpm/#sharing-types-typescript [Accessed 18 Oct.
 2024].

+- **Understanding how to use `yargs` to create a node script to replace my bash script**: yargs (2015). yargs/docs/advanced.md at main · yargs/yargs. [online] GitHub.
+Available at: https://github.com/yargs/yargs/blob/main/docs/advanced.md[Accessed 20 Oct.
+2024].